 10. Valley of Flowers

-The Uttarakhand Himalayas are where you may find this UNESCO World Heritage Site.
-It is known for its beautiful meadows, colourful wildflowers, and stunning views of the surrounding mountains.
+Valley of Flowers Uttarakhand Himalayas are where you may find this UNESCO World Heritage Site.
+It is known for its beautiful meadows, colorful wildflowers, and stunning views of the surrounding mountains.
 The valley is in full bloom in July, and the weather is pleasant.
-You can go hiking, camping, or enjoy the beauty of nature.
+You can go hiking, camping, Valley of Flowers trek, or enjoy the beauty of nature.

 About Valley of Flowers